disconnector/devop_day/courseware.md

       * mainfest.yml - (YAML file - data oriented markup language) - settings for the "push".
 Replace the ${random-word} with your last name and year of birth.  hello-python-barlow70 for example
       * requirements.txt - what are the required frameworks for the code
   * Run Code
+    * in CLI while in cf directory type <cf push>
+    * Watch your app magically appear
+    * Note the name of the app - when it finished deploying open a webbrowser and go to http://{name of app}.cfapps.io to see the results
+    * Profit!
+  * Clean up
+    * Open PWS console page (https://console.run.pivotal.io) and log in.
+    * Check out your running app!
+    * Click the far right arrow for details
+    * When done - stop your app and delete it